zulip/zulip/docs/subsystems/caching.md

 never called.
 This means some things that might seem like clever code reuse are actually a really bad idea.
 For example:

-* Adding a `get_active_user` function that uses the same cache key function as `get_user`, with a different query that filters our deactivated users.
-If one calls `get_active_user` to access a deactivated user, the right thing will happen, but if you call `get_user` to access that user first, then the `get_active_user` function will happily return the user from the cache, without ever doing your more limited query.
+* Don't add a `get_active_user` function that uses the same cache key function as `get_user` (but with a different query that filters our deactivated users).
+If one called `get_active_user` to access a deactivated user, the right thing would happen, but if you called `get_user` to access that user first, then the `get_active_user` function would happily return the user from the cache, without ever doing your more restrictive query.

 So remember: Use separate cache key functions for different data sets, even if they feature the same objects.